Skip to main content

 16. Specify the failure threshold — the number of unsuccessful requests in a row, after which the server is suspended.

-17. Optional: to add another target group, tap Add a target group and set it up.
+17. Optional: To add another target group, click Add Target Group and customize it.

-1. Select protocol receiving traffic on the balancer — TCP, UDP, HTTP or HTTPS.
-Prometheus option is also available for customization load balancer monitoring.
+1. Select the protocol for receiving traffic on the load balancer — TCP, UDP, HTTP, or HTTPS.
+The Prometheus option is also available for configuring load balancer monitoring.

 1. For the selected protocol, the default port on which the balancer will listen to traffic will be automatically selected — change it if necessary.

-2. Select a target group.
-Groups are available to which you can balance traffic on the selected one protocols receiving traffic.
+3. Select a target group.
+Groups are available to which you can balance traffic using the selected traffic reception protocol.

-3. Optional: expand unit Advanced rule settings and specify connection settings:
+4. Optional: expand the Advanced Rule Settings block and specify connection settings:

 • for incoming requests to the balancer — specify the connection timeout and maximum connections;